 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (RKT.L: STOXX 600, SJM: S&P 500).

-Most of the separation is still concentrated in profitability.
-Reckitt Benckiser Group plc leads by 10 points on the overall comparison score.
+Profitability still does most of the heavy lifting in this comparison.
+Reckitt Benckiser Group plc leads by 14 points on the overall comparison score.

 These two companies are linked by measured long-term financial trajectory similarity within the selected peer universe.